Table of contents

 Advantages: no interruptions or effort needed while working.

-Disadvantages: less accurate (at the beginning), privacy issues, verification effort needed afterwards
+Disadvantages: less accurate (at the beginning), privacy issues, verification effort needed afterwards.

 Sample-based time tracking

-A third method is by periodically asking what you are working on.
+A third method is by periodically asking what you are doing.
 Daily Time Tracking is the first solution that has implemented this.
 It creates so-called "samples" when answering these questions.
 Accurate timesheets can be generated by combining these samples with other (automatically-collected) data.
 This data includes when you have started and stopped working, and when you have been away.

 This method comes without the hassle of toggling timers or afterwards verifying timesheets.
 It also does not introduce any privacy issues.